Last Updated on November 29, 2022 by Norvan Martin

 Choosing the correct bass settings/subwoofer mode will ensure that your amplifier or receiver and speakers will work efficiently with your subwoofer.
 In this article, we will discuss what is LFE+Main and when to use this setting.

-LFE+Main is an important bass setting that will determine if you will get the desired sound quality by correctly configuring these settings.
+It is important to set LFE+Main because this will determine if you will get the desired sound quality by correctly configuring these settings.

 Setting Your Speakers To LARGE or SMALL and LFE+MAIN